Bialogs/twitch-waltuh/README.md

 #### Sinatra configuration

 The only configuration available for the Sinatra server is changing the media file played.
 To do this, update the `server/public` file and change the name of the file in the `/sound` route in `server/app.rb` to the same name.

+### Running

+If you are running with `TW_MODE=server` use `foreman` to start the chatbot and Sinatra at the same time. `foreman start`.
+The chatbot will connect based on config and the webserver will start on `localhost:4567`